For the complete documentation index, see llms.txt.

 Step 1: Choose your access method

-There are two ways to access Chainguard Libraries:
+There are two ways to access Chainguard Libraries: using an artifact manager or direct access.

-• Artifact manager (recommended): Configure credentials once in a tool like JFrog Artifactory, Sonatype Nexus, or Cloudsmith.
-All projects and developers automatically inherit the configuration.
-This centralizes policy, logging, and fallback behavior.
+Configure credentials once in a tool like JFrog Artifactory, Sonatype Nexus, or Cloudsmith.
+This centralizes policy, logging, and fallback behavior, and is the safest approach for organizations with multiple teams and applications.

-• Direct access: Configure authentication directly in each project’s build configuration.
+Configure authentication directly in each project’s build configuration.

 Step 2: Create a pull token